VascoSch92/data_structure/README.md

 A cache is a temporary storage layer that holds frequently accessed data to improve performance and reduce latency.
 It stores data closer to the user or system, avoiding repeated retrieval from slower storage or computations.

+**Note**: Every implemented cache strategy can also be used as a decorator.
+See the end of this section.

 ### Cache

 A simple fixed-capacity in-memory key-value store.